zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/README.md

 This document uses the terminology defined in the [Master Test Plan].

-The list of Connectivity test cases is found in the [Test Case README].

 ## Default DNS query flags for all DNSSEC tests